hashicorp/consul/website/source/docs/guides/connect-gateways.md

 Now that your services both use Connect, you will need to configure intentions in order for them to communicate with each other.
 Add an intention to allow the front end service to access the back end service.
-For web and netcat the command would look like this.
+For web and socat the command would look like this.

 ```
-consul intention create web netcat
+consul intention create web socat
 ```

 Consul will automatically forward intentions initiated in the in the secondary